dlee08/SARDines-szhang60stuy-araf215-rohansen08-dlee08/design.md

 As a New Yorker, I want to see where my train is so that I know how long I have to wait in the station, since the time estimates aren't as accurate.

 ### eg2
-As a parent, I want to track a specific train so that I can watch my kids come home.
+As a parent, I would want to track a specific train so that I can watch my kids come home and prepare for them to do so.

 # Database Design